RoyFBaltazar/favPokemon/README.md

 ### User Experience
 user can cycle through Kanto region Pokemon by clicking btn<br/>
-user can add their favorites to a list and navigate to their fav list<br/>
+user can add their favorites to a list<br/>
-user can search for your fav pokemon<br>
+user can search for their favorite pokemon<br>

 ### React Features